cescoffier/introduction-to-vert.x/intro-to-vertx-post-4.md

 just... shorter.

 However, before passing the `AsyncResult` to `future`, we want to configure the connection to enable the key generation.
 For this we use the `AsyncResult.map` method.
-This method creates another instance of `AsyncResult` based on the given one and apply a mapper function.
+This method creates another instance of `AsyncResult` based on the given one and apply a mapper function on the result.
 If the given one encapsulate a failure, the created one encapsulate the same failure.
-If the input is a success, the mapper function is apply on the result.
-So, in our snippet it creates a new `AsyncResult` encapsulating the connection with the option enabled.
+If the input is a success, the mapper function is applied on the result.

-## We need some articles
+## We need articles

-Now that we have a JDBC client, and a way to retrieve a connection to the database, it's time to insert some article.
+Now that we have a JDBC client, and a way to retrieve a connection to the database, it's time to insert articles.
 But because we use a relational database, we first need to create the table.
 Create the following method:

 ```java
 private Future<SQLConnection> createTableIfNeeded(SQLConnection connection) {